family-richards/Circuit-Playground-Express-proximity/README.md

 # Circuit-Playground-Express-proximity
-Code to do IR proximity sensing for the Circuit Playground Express
+Code and info to do IR proximity sensing for the Circuit Playground Express.

 Learn about IR proximity for the Circuit Playground Express [here](/IRProximityExplained.md).